-The first of these is noise: when several switching power supplies are placed in the system, conducted and reflected ripple from the converters themselves needs to be measured and controlled.
-The second is heat: when power supplies are compressed into small cases and mounted on logic boards, the designer must voltage.
-The conversion to ac supports step-up as well as step-down functions and allows greatly improved efficiency compared with linear converters.
+All switching DC/DC converters first transform a DC input voltage to an AC voltage and then convert the AC voltage back to the desired DC voltage.
+The conversion to AC supports step-up as well as step-down functions and allows greatly improved efficiency compared with linear converters.
 The transformer also provides electrical isolation from input to output.

-There are many different schemes used to make the dc to ac transformation, but they all generate unwanted signals that can be conducted or transmitted throughout a system.
-The magnitude of these signals is determined by the frequency of the ac voltage, internal and external filtering, and at high frequencies (above about 1 MHz) the converter's mounting and connection scheme.
-They are also affected by the nature of the switching topology that generates them.
-In general, pulse-width modulated converters that keep a constant switching frequency create noise in a predictable bandwidth that can facilitate attenuation.
-Resonant or zero-switching converters can create less intrinsic noise, but their load-dependent variable switching frequencies tend to generate noise over wide frequency excursions, making them difficult to control.
+There are many different schemes used to make the DC to AC transformation, but they all generate unwanted signals that can be conducted or transmitted throughout a system.
+The magnitude of these signals is determined by the frequency of the AC voltage, internal and external filtering, and at high frequencies (above about 1 MHz) the converter's mounting and connection scheme.
+They are also affected by the nature of the switching noise, but their load-dependent variable switching frequencies tend to generate noise over wide frequency excursions, making them difficult to control.
 For any kind of converter, however, it is important to measure and control the three most significant types of noise: input differential noise, input common mode noise, and output noise.
 The following section briefly defines each type, suggests measurement techniques, and identifies attenuation strategies.